DISN-kolo/minirt/README.md

 ```
 *Cylinder's origin point is in its bottom cap*

 The recommended values for the coordinates and sizes are within the 0.5 to 10 range.
-Beyond that, light begin to be almost innoticable.
-To ammend that, however, you might want to toy around with the ```inc/minirt.h``` file's ```FALLOFF``` define.
+Beyond that, light begins to be almost unnoticable.
+To amend that, however, you might want to toy around with the ```inc/minirt.h``` file's ```FALLOFF``` define.
 It should not be set to 1.0 or less, but the closer to 1.0 it is, the more gradual the fall-off of lights is.

-The values for the normal vector will be normalized.
+The values for the normal vectors will be normalized.

 The rgb values are integers from 0 to 255.

 The intensity is a floating point number with a range from 0.0 to 1.0.

-If there's a problem with the configuration, you will be told that upon attempting to launch the program, with varying degrees of narrowness :P
+If there's a problem with the configuration, you will be informed of that upon attempting to launch the program, with varying degrees of narrowness.

 # Known Issues (c)